privacy-scaling-explorations/zkevm-circuits/docs/Modexp_Circuit.md

 Range checks of the limbs are done in a separate `RangeCheckChip`.
 The range check is usually applied to `l0` limb, and whenever the Modexp circuit needs a range check for the limb it will create a new gate with `l0` limb under lookup.

-The `RangeCheckChip` is connected with the Modexp Circuit via `register` method, in which we use lookup argument to assure that `l0` limb is contained as the first `acc` term in the `RangeCheckChip` and its target lookup size `lookup_hint` is contained in the first `rem` term in the `RangeCheckChip`.
+The `RangeCheckChip` is connected with the Modexp Circuit via `register` method, in which we use lookup argument to ensure that `l0` limb is contained as the first `acc` term in the `RangeCheckChip` and its target lookup size `lookup_hint` is contained in the first `rem` term in the `RangeCheckChip`.

 After that, `RangeCheckChip` uses `provide_lookup_evidence` method to assign values to the range check chip.
 The range checks are configured by putting constraints that decompose the limb into 12-bit sub-limbs, with each sub-limb under lookup to a table with terms $[0, 2^{12}-1=4095]$ listed in increasing order.
-It also checks the 12-bit by 12-bit carry to higher digits are done in a correct way.
+It also checks the 12-bit by 12-bit carry to higher digits is done in a correct way.

 ## Constraints